apes-suite/aotus/README.md

 ### Build using Makefile

-Aotus also enables building the library, *libaotus.a*, using GNU `Makefile`.
+The aotus library can also built by using the provided `Makefile`, which utilizes the [smeka](https://github.com/zerothi/smeka) build system.

-The build system is based on the [smeka][smeka] build system.
+This build system requires the compilation in a subdirectory.
-This build system requires compilation in subdirectory.
-A minimal compilation (defaulting to the GNU compiler suite, `gfortran`/`gcc`) is this:
+A minimal compilation (defaulting to the GNU compiler suite, `gfortran`/`gcc`) is achieved by running:

 ~~~~~{.sh}
 mkdir build